 Systems installation and testing were important areas of effort in the cockpit.
 The instruments were installed in the panel.
 The electrical system was powered up, and lights and instruments were tested for proper functioning.

-left side of the cockpit. (image via AirCorps Aviation)
+for the window. (image via AirCorps Aviation)

 Wings